Tabloid Witch Award logo

 This doesn't mean you don't have a shot.
 Christopher Alan Broadstone (Best Sound, Honorable Mention, 2005), is a self-taught filmmaker working with a consumer DV camera.
 Yet he learned his stuff well enough that he beat out some "pros."

-If your film has decent writing and acting, you're already in the upper half of entrants.
+If your film has good writing and acting, you're already in the upper half of entrants.
+Many entrants focus solely on the technical, and ignore story and acting -- two critical ingredients.
+Here are more tips on how to win.

 We also recommend Horror Film Aesthetics, written by Tabloid Witch Awards founder & director Thomas M. Sipos.
 This book is about the aesthetics of film (as opposed to the technical stuff).

 Many self-taught filmmakers ignore aesthetics, concentrating solely on the technical elements.
 This book is neither "artsy fartsy" nor "dummied down."
 It's written in an intelligent, yet accessible prose style.
-It's perfect for smart filmmakers who know how to use a camera (i.e., which buttons do what), but want to learn how to use their cameras well.
+It's perfect for smart filmmakers who know how to use a camera (i.e., which buttons do what), but want to learn how to use their cameras creatively.

 Do you ever give feedback, or explain why someone lost?

+Usually not a good idea.
+Some disappointed filmmakers might get argumentative upon receiving negative comments.
+Normally, if you lose, you won't hear from us.
 You are, of course, welcome to email us and ask why you didn't win.
 The worst that will happen is (1) your email will be ignored, or (2) you'll get the criticism you asked for.

 My film isn't really horror.
 Is it worth entering?

+Horror is diverse.
+Quiet, supernatural horror.
+Grisly, twisted gore.
+Hitchcockian suspense.
+Spiritual films with a New Agey element (such as that excellent New Outer Limits episode: "The Conversion").
+We want to see all kinds of horror, from a diversity of filmmakers, from around the world.
 Some of our winners have played at many other horror film festivals.
 And some have played only at the Tabloid Witch -- because we consider horror films that other festivals ignore.
 Don't count yourself out!

 My film isn't finished yet.
 Can you instead screen my trailer at your festival?

-There is a festival screening, but the screening is a prize for winning films.
+No, because we're primarily a contest.
+That's why it's the Tabloid Witch Awards, not the Tabloid Witch Film Festival.
+There is usually a festival screening, but the screening is a prize for winning films.
 Only winners are screened, with a rare "special screening" of other worthy films.

 How about a No Entry Fee contest for horror screenplays?